jameslawler/notes/docs/portuguese/verbs/todo/acabar.md

 1. Finishing a Task:

-   - Portuguese: "Eu acabo o trabalho antes do almoço."
+   - Portuguese: Acabar uma tarefa - ex: Eu acabo o trabalho antes do almoço.
-   - English: "I finish the work before lunch."
+   - English: Finish a task - e.g: I finish the work before lunch.

-2. Ending a Conversation:

-   - Portuguese: "Tu acabas a conversa de repente."
-   - English: "You end the conversation suddenly."

-3. Completing a Project:

-   - Portuguese: "Ele/ela/você acaba o projeto esta semana."
-   - English: "He/she/you finish the project this week."

-4. Concluding a Book:

-   - Portuguese: "Nós acabamos o livro ontem à noite."
-   - English: "We finished the book last night."

-5. Closing an Event:
+2. Closing an Event or Ceremony:

-   - Portuguese: "Eles/elas/vocês acabam a festa com um brinde."
+   - Portuguese: Acabar um evento ou cerimónia - ex: Vocês acabam a festa com um brinde.
-   - English: "They/you finish the party with a toast."
+   - English: Close an event or ceremony - e.g: They finish the party with a toast.

+3. Ending a Conversation:

+   - Portuguese: Acabar uma conversa - ex: Tu acabas a conversa de repente.
+   - English: End a conversation - e.g: You end the conversation suddenly.

 ## Exercises